Mezzanine Floors - Definition and Construction - Mezzanine Floors

 The mezzanine structure is supported at the correct design height by supporting columns.
 The support columns are generally box sections RHS with square base plates ( 200-700mm depending on load and floor slab ) and top cap plates welded to them.
 Base plates are bolted to the concrete building slab with two through bolts per column and top cap plates are bolted to the universal columns with 4 bolts.
 Strut or cross braces are used for stability / sway for smaller floor areas.
 Decking, usually 38mm high density floor grade chipboard board are screw fixed to the joists with self drilling screws generally 16 per board.
 Handrail is installed for edge protection to all exposed faces of the mezzanines structure as safety edge protection.
 Staircase combinations with mid or top landings complete the mezzanine floor and provide access to the mezzanines tiers.

-A Mezzanine floor is either bolted directly and connected to the existing portal frame of the building or are free standing. mezzanine structures can be dismantled at a later date and rebuilt is required.
+A Mezzanine floor is either bolted directly and connected to the existing portal frame of the building or are free standing. mezzanine structures can be dismantled at a later date and rebuilt is required Offices and rooms can be .
 The Mezzanine area (usually single or two tiered ) are completed with balustrade for public access areas ( shops and retail outlets ) or are fitted with a conventional twin railed handrail system for all industrial storage mezzanine flooring projects.
+Mezzanines can incorporate office formations which need not be fire rated as long as the mezzanine it self is fully fire protected.
+A combination of storage ( stores ) assembly areas and office formations make mezzanine flooring the ideal solution.
+Mezzanines can be designed so that the column grid is arranged so that the ground floor can be as clear as possible with supporting columns away from activity and machinery.

 The Staircases of a mezzanine floor provide adequate safety for people using the platform levels.
 The stairs need to conform to approved documents B,K and M, particularly when it provides a means of escape in the case of a fire.
 The stairs should never be used under any circumstances for moving heavy loads.
 Special lifting equipment should be provided for this purpose (package conveyors or goods lifts ) for example.